This post may contain affiliate links. Please read my disclosure policy

 Yeah, we’ve all had those mornings as we saddle up to the breakfast bar, only to be met with a single flapjack with a syrup smile staring back at us.
 The whipped cream melting and mocking our hunger all at the same time.

-But, this BBQ Rib Hash is worthy of those meaty morning cravings.
+But, this meaty pork rib hash is worthy of those meaty morning cravings.
 Skip the drive, and fire up the grill to create a breakfast hash worthy of a pint of ale.
+OK, maybe I got a little too Thor there… But you get what I’m saying.

 Now, let’s kick the door down on boring brunch.